Geena254/sip-n-dash-drinks/README.md

 source venv/bin/activate

 # Step 3: Start the development server with auto-reloading and an instant preview.
-python3 manage.py
+python3 manage.py runserver
 ```

-**What technologies are used for this project?
+**What technologies are used for this project?**

 This project is built with: